Latest posts by Daria Silter (see all)

 - As to the power outlets – this is the type most commonly used in China:

 - Okay now, lets quickly talk about the issue of “space” – because in China it is almost nonexistent.
 Again, I am viewing it from the perspective of an American, who’s used to her concept of “private space,” though many other cultures are similar to that of China’s.
 But for the purpose of the general observation – you will encounter people that will intrude in your personal space, will also push and shove you, breath in your neck (when standing in line) and so on.

 The only way to deal with this is to stay calm, practice ‘zen’, and take everything in stride.
 Oh and most importantly – congratulate yourself on making such a great accomplishment – getting to know a new and unfamiliar culture!

-The three main “religions” in China – Confucianism (the largest of the three), Buddhism and Daoism – are not really religions per se, they are… philosophies, as neither Buddha nor Confucius were Gods.
-On top of that, the Cultural Revolution that took place in China during the mid-20th century, has completely destroyed and wiped out its spiritual beliefs, memory and background, and therefore left many (especially young) people with no moral anchor, or guidance.
-Therefore many things in China are viewed in a very… primitive, “basic-primal-human” prism, which leaves many other *more spiritually developed* countries wondering – how can something like this even happen?
+The three main “religions” in China – Confucianism (the largest of the three), Buddhism and Daoism – are not really religions per se, they are… philosophies, as neither Buddha nor Confucius, were Gods.
+On top of that, the Cultural Revolution that took place in China during the mid-20th century, has completely destroyed and wiped out its spiritual beliefs, memory, and religious background, and therefore left many (especially young) people with no moral anchor, or a divine guidance to rely on.
+Therefore many things in China are viewed through a very… primitive, “basic-primal-human” prism, which leaves many other *more spiritually developed* countries wondering – how can something like this even happen?

 As someone who lived with pets all my life – I personally know how smart, sensitive and emotional all of our animals are, and on top of that – they also feel physical pain.
 And to hurt another life, just because it cannot defend itself, nor speak up – is shocking to me.
 But as with everything else in life – there’s always an explanation (please note: explanation does NOT equal to justification).